 The Alaskan Klee Kai Breed

-The Alaskan Klee Kai is a unique breed that looks an awful lot like a Siberian Husky, albeit much smaller.
-Usually standing around a foot and a half tall and only weighing around twenty pounds, these small dogs have all of the energy and intelligence of their bigger cousins without the size.
-While most of these dogs trend towards black and white, there are plenty that have a white and brown color scheme.
+The Alaskan Klee Kai is a unique dog breed that looks an awful lot like a Siberian Husky, albeit much smaller.
+Usually standing around a foot and a half tall and only weighing around twenty pounds, this toy breed has all of the energy and intelligence of their bigger cousins without the size.
+While most of these dog breeds trend towards black and white, there are plenty with white and brown coats.

 Klee Kai is an intelligent, active pet that has a lot of love to give.
-They’re great for homes that can provide them with plenty of exercise with a wireless dog fence but that might not have the room for a bigger pet.
+They’re great for homes that can provide them with plenty of exercise with a wireless dog fence, but that might not have the room for bigger dog breeds.
+I find that with most dog breeds, keeping them contained and satisfied is easy once they understand their boundaries.
+Currently, the breed is not part of the American Kennel Club.

 Afghan Hounds are almost certainly known more for their long locks than for anything else.
-These dogs have fantastic hair that usually tends to be brown or tan, but some dogs do have a bit more color.
-In fact, Afghan Hounds can sometimes even be white and brown – a great color for a great dog.
+These dogs have fantastic hair that is usually in shades of brown or tan, but some dogs do have a bit more color.
+In fact, Afghan Hounds can sometimes even be white and brown—a great color for a great dog.

-These Hounds are smart but finicky, making them a good fit for homes that are willing to invest in training.
-They also take a fair bit of maintenance, so they’re best suited for homes that don’t mind regular brushing and trips out the groomer – unless of course you can trim their coat yourself.
+These brown dogs are smart but finicky, making them a good fit for homes that are willing to invest in training.
+They also take a fair bit of maintenance, so they’re best suited for homes that don’t mind regular brushing and trips out the groomer—unless, of course, owners trim the coat themselves.
+I can tell you though that grooming these dogs can be challenging even for experienced owners!

 These intelligent dogs are another breed that typically tends to be black (or grey) and white, but some Malamutes can also be brown and white.
 With their lighter coloration and fluffy coats, brown and white Malamutes can look both beautiful and unusual at the same time.